How Much It Costs to Start a Painting Business

 Business Registration and Licensing

 Any legitimate business needs proper registration unless you operate as a sole proprietorship or partnership.
 Depending on your state and the type of business entity structure you choose, registration costs can range from $50 to $500.
-This cost applies if you intend to register as a limited liability company (LLC) or corporation definition — a sole proprietorship or partnership (see partnership definition) won’t face an initial registration fee.
+This cost applies if you intend to register as a limited liability company (LLC) or corporation definition — a sole proprietorship or partnership (see business partnership definition) won’t face an initial registration fee.
 LLCs and corporations also need to appoint a registered agent — if you have a third party fill this role (which is generally recommended), there’ll be an expense for that, too.

 Moreover, certain areas might require specific licenses for painters — regardless of business structure — which come with additional fees.
 For example, you might need a general business license, contractor’s license, or permits for hazardous waste disposal.
 Annually, there are renewal costs for business licenses and filing fees for annual reports (if your state and business structure require them).
 It’s essential to keep abreast of local requirements to help ensure you’re operating legally.